Searcher06/AI-Powered-Incident-Intelligent-System/README.md

 # CivicLens

-Turn raw citizen reports into real-time incident intelligence using AI -- no manual sorting, no duplicate entries, just clear, actionable insights the moment you need them.
+Turn raw citizen reports into real-time incident intelligence using AI.
+No manual sorting, no duplicate entries, just clear, actionable insights the moment you need them.

 ## Overview

-Emergency responders waste precious time piecing together reports about the same flood, road closure, or power outage when they come in from different sources.
-CivicLens fixes that by ingesting reports from citizens, officers, or social media, understanding what happened through AI, and automatically grouping related events by location.
-The result is a single source of truth that updates itself as new information arrives, giving decision-makers clarity in seconds.
+Emergency responders and city coordinators waste time piecing together reports about the same flood, road closure, or power outage when they arrive from different sources.
+CivicLens solves that.
+It ingests reports from citizens, officers, or social media, understands what happened through Google Gemma AI, and automatically groups related events by location.
+The result is a single, up-to-date source of truth that gives decision-makers clarity in seconds.

 ## System Architecture